 - The 5GMSd Client contains two subfunctions:

 - Media Session Handler: A function on the UE that communicates with the 5GMSd AF in order to establish, control and support the delivery of a media session, and may perform additional functions such as consumption and QoE metrics collection and reporting.
 The Media Session Handler may expose APIs that can be used by the 5GMSd-Aware Application.
+The Media Session Handler may be launched by a 3GPP-defined Service URL.

 - Media Player: A function on the UE that communicates with the 5GMSd AS in order to stream the media content and may provide APIs to the 5GMSd-Aware Application for media playback and to the Media Session Handler for media session control.